reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/applications/c8y_applications_list.md

 ### Options

 ```
+      --availability string   Application access level for other tenants.
+      --hasVersions           When set to true, the returned result contains applications with an applicationVersions field that is not empty.
+When set to false, the result will contain applications with an empty applicationVersions field.
   -h, --help                  help for list
       --name string           The name of the application.
       --owner string          The ID of the tenant that owns the applications.
       --providedFor string    The ID of a tenant that is subscribed to the applications but doesn't own them.
       --subscriber string     The ID of a tenant that is subscribed to the applications.
+      --tenant string         The ID of a tenant that either owns the application or is subscribed to the applications.
       --type string           Application type (accepts pipeline)
       --user strings          The ID of a user that has access to the applications.
 ```

 ### Options inherited from parent commands